-CHARLES O. HOLLIDAY, JR., age 48, has been an Executive Vice President and member of the Office of the Chief Executive of E. I. du Pont de Nemours and Company ("DuPont") and an Executive Vice President of DuPont since October 1995 and Chairman of the Board of Directors of DuPont Asia Pacific, Ltd. ("DuPont Asia Pacific") since July 1995.
+CHARLES O. HOLLIDAY, JR., age 48, has been an Executive Vice President and member of the Office of Chief Executive of E. I. du Pont de Nemours and Company ("DuPont") since October 1995 and Chairman of the Board of Directors of DuPont Asia Pacific, Ltd. ("DuPont Asia Pacific") since July 1995.
 Mr. Holliday served as President of DuPont Asia Pacific from November 1990 to October 1995.
-He was a Senior Vice President of DuPont from November 1992 to October 1995.
+He was a Senior President of DuPont from November 1992 to October 1995.
 From 1970 through November 1990, Mr. Holliday served in a number of positions with DuPont, including Vice President of DuPont Asia Pacific and global business manager of certain product lines.
 Mr. Holliday serves as a director of DuPont Photomasks, Inc.